17 Year Professional Artist, Curator, Teacher, International Art Instructor, Entrepreneur, Smithsonian Artist, Art Coach, and Former Gallery Owner

-Myesha Francis is an accomplished artist, teacher, curator and successful arts entrepreneur with work in important public and private collections including The Smithsonian -National Museum of African American History and Culture.
+Myesha Francis is an artist, teacher, curator and successful arts entrepreneur with work in important public and private collections including The Smithsonian -National Museum of African American History and Culture.

-Myesha holds a B.A. in Art History and Studio Art and an M.A. in Museum Studies and has also studied art expertise abroad in Florence, Italy at Lorenzo de Medici Art Institute and surveyed a range of visual artists in Cameroon, West Africa.
+Myesha holds a B.A. in Art History and Studio Art and an M.A. in Museum Studies and has also studied art expertise abroad in Florence, Italy at Lorenzo de Medici Art Institute and surveyed a range of visual artists in West Africa.

 Myesha has personally taught and inspired thousands of children and adults in painting and multi-media arts classes through the creation of her paint and sip component of her business (Passion 2 Paint) and her kids art program (Kids Ka Doodle.)
 Myesha has received numerous awards in arts entrepreneurship and organizational excellence from organizations such as Essence Music Fest, Sundial (Shea Moisture), Asante Awards (New Orleans) and The St. Louis Museum of Art as a Romare Bearden Fellow.